 The Urban Institute developed four policy briefs synthesizing findings from four waves of prisoner interviews, interviews with family members, focus groups with residents, and interviews with stakeholders to present the first systematic understanding of the process of prisoner reentry and the specific issues and challenges associated with reentry in Chicago.
-The briefs, Health & Prisoner Reentry, Employment & Prisoner Reentry,

-Reentry & Residential Mobility and Treatment Matching are currently under review.
+The briefs, Health & Prisoner Reentry, Employment & Prisoner Reentry, Reentry & Residential Mobility and Treatment Matching are available on the ICJIA and Urban Institute web sites.
 Past reports, available on the Urban Institute's website (www.ui.urban.org), include: A Portrait of Prisoner Reentry in Illinois, and a Research Brief entitled, Illinois Prisoners' Reflections on Returning Home.
 The most recent report, Chicago Prisoners' Experiences Returning Home, was made available in December 2004.